johnandrea/draw-bowtie-plus/README.md

 ## Bugs ##

 - families not attached to the middle person might appear if its a second marriage of an ancestor.
-- second partnerships not handled propery
-- cross family partners might not work well
+- cross family partners might not work well.

 ## Bug reports ##